thomasjonstrup/thomasjonstrup/README.md

 ## 👨‍💻 Frontend Developer | UI/UX Enthusiast | Web Performance Optimizer

-i'm Thomas from Denmark and i'm a Web Developer currently working in a Full stack developer role, i have a lot experience with UI.
-I have a big interest in new technlogies such as React, Node, TypeScript.
-I also have a big interest in design and website styling like CSS and i am always looking around the web for the latest things in regards design and website styling.
-I'm passionate about creating beautiful, responsive, and user-friendly web applications.
+I’m from Denmark and currently working as a Frontend Developer.
+I have extensive experience with UI development and a strong interest in new technologies like React, Node, and TypeScript.
+I’m also passionate about design and website styling with Tailwind and SCSS, always exploring the latest trends in CSS and web aesthetics.
+I love creating beautiful, responsive, and user-friendly web applications.
+I like focussing on making accessible websites following WCAG rules.

 ![Social cover](./assets/images/social-cover.jpg)